Juniper/vqfx10k-vagrant/README.md

 - 1GB of memory
 - Interfaces type must be type: 82540EM

-A maximum of 15 interfaces are supported:
+A maximum of 12 interfaces are supported:
 - first interface is used by vagrant (em0)
 - second interface is used to connect to the PFE VM (em1)
 - third interface is a management port not used (em2)
 - All remaining interfaces can be used to connected to other devices

 This VM has 2 account by default:
-- login: vagrant, with ssh_key authentification using vagrant insecure_key
+- login: vagrant, with ssh_key authentication using vagrant insecure_key
 - login: root, password: Juniper

+> Virtualbox only support 8 interfaces by default

 #### vqfx10k-pfe

 Requires:
-- 1.5GB of memory
+- 1.5/2GB of memory
 - 1 dedicated core

 A maximum of 2 interfaces are supported: